Laryngitis is an inflammation and swelling of the voice box (larynx). If you have laryngitis, you may lose your voice or be hoarse.

 - Epiglottitis, an inflammation of the tissue that covers the windpipe (trachea)

 If you have been hoarse for more than three weeks and your doctor determines that it's not being caused by a respiratory infection, they will likely refer you to an ear, nose and throat doctor (otolaryngologist) for tests and treatment.

-- A voice therapist can give you vocal exercises if your physician determines that laryngitis is caused by overuse of the vocal cords
+- A voice therapist who can provide voice therapy and vocal exercises if your physician determines that laryngitis is caused by overuse of the vocal cords.

-Vocal professionals, such as singers, actors, teachers, members of the clergy, politicians, public speakers and presenters, who experience laryngitis can receive world-class care through the Rush Professional Voice Program.
-Our professional voice team comprises a fellowship-trained otolaryngologist and a speech-language pathologist with specialized training in voice disorders and therapy (also called a voice therapist).
+- Same-day care for the daily, professional voice: Vocal professionals, such as singers, actors, teachers, members of the clergy, politicians, public speakers and presenters, who experience laryngitis can receive world-class care through the Rush Professional Voice Program.
+Our professional voice team includes a fellowship-trained otolaryngologist and a speech-language pathologist with specialized training in voice disorders and therapy (also called a voice therapist).

-- Academic medicine.
-Rush is a large medical center that offers many resources.
-The otoryhinolaryngology team is skilled at working closely with colleagues in other departments if additional specialists need to be brought in during your diagnosis and treatment processes.
+- Academic medicine: Rush is a large academic health system that offers many resources.
+The otorhinolaryngology team is skilled at working closely with colleagues in other departments if additional specialists need to be brought in during your diagnosis and treatment processes.